Jaggubhai: Production

-Development

-In mid-2004, K. S. Ravikumar planned a film under the title Jaggubhai with the proposed cast including Rajinikanth in the lead role playing a terrorist.
-Aishwarya Rai was finalized to play the female lead role, after initial expectations that Rani Mukerji or Jyothika would portray the role.
-The film which was set to have music composed by A.R.
-Rahman, had a photo shoot and was touted to be Rajinikanth's comeback film after the debacle of Baba in 2002.
-Shortly after, however, Rajinikanth was signed up for Chandramukhi, directed by P. Vasu.
-With the progress of Chandramukhi, Jaggubhai was delayed and subsequently shelved.
-Since it was shelved, Ravikumar went to direct Varalaru with Ajith Kumar in 2006 and the high-budget Dasavathaaram with Kamal Haasan.
-During the post-production of Dasavathaaram, Ravikumar announced that he would restart his shelved project, Jaggubhai with a different cast.
+In mid-2004, K. S. Ravikumar planned a film under the title Jaggubhai with the proposed cast including Rajinikanth in the lead role playing a terrorist, and Aishwarya Rai was finalised to play the female lead role.
+The film had a photoshoot and was touted to be Rajinikanth's comeback film after the debacle of Baba in 2002.
+Shortly after filming began, however, due to creative differences between Rajinikanth and Ravikumar, Jaggubhai was delayed and subsequently shelved.
+Ravikumar revived the project in 2008 with R. Sarathkumar as the lead actor.
+Jacki was signed as the art director while Sarathkumar's home production company Radaan Mediaworks and Zee Motion Pictures collaborated to produce the film.